dfelinto/blender-manual/manual/render/shader_nodes/shader/principled.rst

    The X, Y and Z values are mapped to the R, G and B values, respectively.
 Subsurface Color
    Subsurface scattering base color.
+Subsurface IOR :guilabel:`Cycles Only`
+   Index of refraction for *Subsurface Scattering*.
+Subsurface Anisotropy :guilabel:`Cycles Only`
+   Controls the directionality of subsurface scattering.
 Metallic
    Blends between a non-metallic and metallic material model.
    A value of 1.0 gives a fully specular reflection tinted with the base color,